dt-12345/ainb/ainb.md

 #### Element_Sequential

 This node runs all connected child nodes sequentially.
 The next child node is only run when the previous one has finished (i.e. it has either a `Success` or `Failure` result) - because of this, be wary of using `Element_Sequential` with certain nodes (such as some `Execute` nodes) which may not terminate until the command itself is terminated.
-This node has a hard limit of 100 total child nodes.

 #### Element_Simultaneous